electronicarts/gigi/README.md

 [Gigi Technical Overview (YouTube GPC 2024)](https://www.youtube.com/watch?v=MgCR-Kky628)

-The **Techniques/** folder of the repo contains some examples to help get you started.
+The browser lets you explore some examples to help get you started.
 The **Techniques/UnitTests/** folder contains the unit tests, which aims to exercise every possible piece of functionality.

 There are also documents in the **UserDocumentation** folder that explain the viewer python interface, Gigi shader tokens, and other things.